UQ-RCC/hpc-docs/guides/FairShare.md

 The `RawUsage` has a half-life of 28 days.
 This means the `RawUsage` decays (reduces) by 50% every 28 days, by 16% per 7 days, and by 2.4% per day.

 Taking the half-life of the `RawUsage` into account, 15 million BillingMinutes are equivalent to a user running a job over 2 full Bunya CPU nodes or 2 H100 GPUs, 24/7 for 1 year.
-This amount of usage is similar to a small project grant on one of Australia's Tier 1 HPC facilites.
+This amount of usage is similar to a small project grant on one of Australia's Tier 1 HPC facilities.